BryceMLanders/Bryce-s-portfolio/README.md

 # Design ideas
 * The colors I picked reflect my favorite colors.
 Crimsion with accents of Cream and black.
 * Font is FontAwesome.
-A simple font that does'nt distract from the content of the page, but enhances the views experience.
+A simple font that doesn't distract from the content of the page, but enhances the views experience.